salva133/Vic3-Burgundism/README.md

 - Houston Chamberlain: He develops racial theories that argue for the superiority of the Aryan race, heavily influencing German nationalist and anti-Semitic thought, particularly in the early 20th century.
 - Heinrich Himmler: He leads the SS and oversees many of the Nazi regime's crimes, including the Holocaust.
 He promotes a twisted view of racial purity and oversees the establishment of concentration camps.
 - Rudolf Sebottendorf: He is a key figure in the Thule Society, which blends occultism and nationalist ideologies.
 His ideas contribute to the rise of German nationalism and later influence the nutsi movement.

+[h3] More Flavour [/h3]
+- More flag and name variations depending on enacted laws

+[h3] Small Map reworks [/h3]
+- still trying to find a method to rename cities based on the primary culture of the owner or simply the owning country.
+-- Rodomo
+-- East Paris!

 [h2] Compatibility [/h2]
 Can have issues with mods that adapt: